 You might be investing valuable dollars in getting an influx of leads.
 But, without effective intake software, the leads may slip through the cracks.

-Law firms need Intake software to manage leads and track all the touchpoints and interactions with each prospect from the day the inquiry to convert it into the case.
+Law firms need legal intake software to manage leads and track all the touchpoints and interactions with each prospect from the day the inquiry to convert it into the case.

 Again there are a lot of options when it comes to working with intake software, but it is critical that it shouldn’t be a standalone software which doesn’t talk/integrate with your core CMS…. hence if you are a personal injury lawyer, then you should consider CloudLex’s Intake Manager.